 For MO-SMS the event is generated in the 3G MSC Server.
-Dependent on national requirements, event generation shall occur either when the 3G MSC Server receives the SMS from the target MS or when the 3G MSC Server receives notification that the SMSC successfully receives the SMS; for MT-SMS the event is generated in the 3G MSC Server.
-Dependent on national requirements, event generation shall occur either when the 3G MSC Server receives the SMS from the SMSC or when the 3G MSC Server receives notification that the target MS successfully received the message.
+Dependent on national requirements, event generation shall occur either when the 3G MSC Server receives the SMS from the target MS (or from the party of the Non-Local ID target) or when the 3G MSC Server receives notification that the SMSC successfully receives the SMS; for MT-SMS the event is generated in the 3G MSC Server.
+Dependent on national requirements, event generation shall occur either when the 3G MSC Server receives the SMS from the SMSC or when the 3G MSC Server receives notification that the target MS (or from the party of the Non-Local ID target) successfully received the message.
 This information will be delivered to the DF2 if available: